MinBZK/ai-validation/docs/adrs/0016-government-cloud-comparison.md

 ## Context

-Right now we have a few organizations (Logius, SSC-ICT, Standaard Platform, ODC-Noord, Tender process, and Digilab, etc...) offering IT infrastructure.
+Right now we have a few organizations (Logius, SSC-ICT, ODC-Noord, Tender process, and Digilab, etc...) offering IT infrastructure.
 This ADR will give an overview of what these different organizations are offering as well as make a decision for the AI Validation team on which infrastructure provider we will focus.

 ## Descriptions and comparison